Monday, 18 November 2024

 Life Lately

-The golden shades of autumn are rapidly disappearing, and the landscape is being transformed once more.
+The golden shades of autumn are gently disappearing, and the landscape is being transformed once again.
 Stark, bare trees and dull grey skies.
 Dark mornings and even darker evenings.
-It really isn't my favourite time of year.
+This really isn't my favourite time of year.

 I'm feeling weary.
 I've been kept busy at work all this week and my hours are still uncertain.
 Days are hurried, once again, and brief moments of calm are few and far between.
 It sometimes feel like I'm on a treadmill wishing, just occasionally, that I could press the pause button and step off for a while.